 A patient service center (collecting station) is defined in Section 58-1.7 of 10 NYCRR as an off-site facility "operated by a clinical laboratory under permit, for the collection, drawing, and/or temporary storage of materials derived from the human body, until forwarded to the clinical laboratory for testing."
 With the exception of glucose and/or ketone screening prior to administration of glucose for a glucose tolerance test, testing of specimens is not allowed in a patient service center.
-Laboratories under permit may collect patient specimens on-site without separate patient service center approval.
+Laboratories under permit may collect patient specimens at the same address as the laboratory without separate patient service center approval.
 Approval is not required for patient service centers located outside New York State.